Vikas-arunkumar/Smart-Resume-Parser/README.md

 ---

-## ⭐ Support
+## ⭐ If You Like This Project

-If you found this project useful:

-⭐ Star the repository
+Give this repository a ⭐ and support the project.

-🍴 Fork the project

-📢 Share it with others

 ---

 <p align="center">
 Built with ❤️ using Python, Streamlit and NLP
 </p>